PaulGilchrist/mongodb-testing/setup-mac-or-windows/README-dockerdesktop.md

 # Docker Desktop Setup

-Before running this code, run the [Docker Desktop](https://www.docker.com/products/docker-desktop) command below to install and start mongodb (change DB path if needed)
+Before running this code, run the [Docker Desktop](https://www.docker.com/products/docker-desktop) command below to install and start mongodb (change DB path, username, and password as needed).

+* Make sure to choose a path that exists, or create it before running the Docker command.
+The above example is for MacOS, but would not pre-exist for Windows users

 ```
-docker run -d -p 27017:27017 -v /Users/Shared/mongodb:/data/db --name mongodb mongo:latest --replSet rs0
+docker run -d --name mongodb -p 27017:27017 -v /Users/Shared/mongodb:/data/db -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=password mongo:latest --replSet rs0
 ```

-* Make sure to choose a path that exists.
-The above example is for MacOS, but would not pre-exist for Windows users
+Username and password will only be writting into a newly created persisted storage location, and will be ignored if an "admin" database pre-existed.

 Next, connect to your running container through the Docker dashboard and run the `mongo` shell, and initiate the new Replica Set using command `rs.initiate()` or remove the section of this code that demonstrates a transaction.
 Transactions require a replica set, even if it is a set with only 1 node.